 Step 1: Choose Paint

-I found Rust-oleum Ultra Cover Outdoor paint and Rust-oleum Painter’s Touch Satin Clear spray paint at our local hardware store.
+I found Rust-oleum Ultra Cover Outdoor paint at our local hardware store.

-The outdoor use paint would be sufficient to refresh and protect the library.
-Since we will be putting vinyl stickers on it, I will use clear coat sealant to seal the stickers.
+The outdoor use paint would be the perfect choice to refresh and protect the library.

 Step 2: Prepare for Painting

 Prepare the library to be painted.
-Lightly sand the library to help the paint adhere.
+Lightly sand the surface to help the paint adhere.

 Then, use painter's tape around the roof, window, hinges, official charter sign, and door handle.
 This will keep the paint from getting on those sections.![LFL Front Taped]()

-The side of the library has a Little Free Library emblem, so we covered that with tape and taped it along the roof line.![LFL Side]()
+The side of the library features a Little Free Library emblem, so I covered it with tape and taped it along the roofline.![LFL Side]()

 Step 3: Paint the library

 The paint has been stirred and put into a small tray.
-We used a paintbrush to paint the library.
+Use a paintbrush to paint the library.
 A small roller could be used for the flat sections, but the paintbrush worked well and didn't take long to paint.![LFL Painting]()

 Carefully paint around the hinges and door handle.![LFL Painting Around Handle]()

 Let the paint dry.
-Check to see if it needs another coat.
-Since the wood where the sun beats on the library had cracks, we applied multiple coats to ensure the cracks were well covered.
+Check to see if it needs another coat of paint.
+Since the wood in the area where the sun beats on the library had cracks, we applied multiple coats to ensure the cracks were well covered.

 Allow the paint to dry completely.
 Remove the painter's tape.